 This week, what I’m loving is…

-I got hooked on this show!
+I got hooked on Eastsiders!
+It’s a great show.
 Like half the characters are kind of awful people, but I’m rooting for them anyway.
 (Ok, they’ve actually gotten more likeable and grown some as the show has gone on.)
 I love how complex the characters and relationships are.
 I also love all the angst and feels.
 Sad feels when the characters are struggling, but also happy and touching feels when things go well.
 And underneath all the drama and gay threesomes, it’s got some really relatable stuff about the lives and fears and uncertainties of anyone who’s still trying to figure their life out.

 The Sims 3